Graduate Admission Requirements

 NYSID is authorized under Federal law to enroll non-immigrant students.

-In addition to the regular admissions requirements for undergraduate programs, international students must also submit an evaluation of foreign transcripts by World Educational Service (WES).
+In addition to the regular admissions requirements for graduate programs, international students must also submit an evaluation of foreign transcripts by World Educational Service (WES).

 The WES evaluation is required of all applicants educated in countries outside the United States.
 The WES evaluation will translate the student’s academic credentials into English and convert their marks into the United States grading scale.